KParthSingh/Interval-based-reminder/README.md

 Caregivers managing medication for others

+Pomodoro app that works like a proper alarm and different intervals.

 People who want interval-based reminders for cooking, productivity cycles, workouts, or task chains

 Anyone who’s silently yelling “why does no timer app just do this one simple thing”